-*races listed on the registration page
+*races listed at the bottom of the registration page

-4. As a member you will also have access to our private Facebook group where you can ask the experts about running advice, find locals to run with, or share your PR's.
+5. Access to our private Facebook group where you can ask the experts about running advice, find locals to run with, or share your PR's.

 Where do I start?
 I have met some incredible runners that I now call my friends.
 We cheer each other on and give each other encouragement!
 We hug, even after a 10 mile run in 90 degree temps!
 And even if I didn't get a discount on Fusion runs I would still join!
 Love all our new friends! - Deb Buenaga

 Enter the all comers welcome zone.
 Everyone here is an elite runner in their own personal way.
 No judgement, no weight, age, or pace minimum requirements. - Deb Uff

 Fusion Running Club is just fun!!!
 Great people, great support and great runs.
 Lots of smiling friendly runners ready to welcome you. - Kathy Belardo

 I joined the Fusion Running Club to learn from the experienced runners in the group but it has turned out even better.
 The camaraderie and running spirit among the FRC members has been contagious!"

 Here is the truth: Before joining the FRC, I ran only five 5Ks and the Main St. Mile.
 EVER.
 Since joining, I have run ~12 5Ks, 5 mile and 10 mile.
 Not to mention several training runs longer than 5Ks.
 I am signed up for another 9 races and contemplating a HALF.
 Transformative! - Mike Janis